Information for Mentors

 To take part in the programme, Mentors:

-- Must be Full Members of ITP (MIITP or above)
+- Must be Associate or Full Members of ITP

-- Must have studied the ITP Mentoring Guidance for Mentors and participated in a Mentor Preparation Discussion with ITP
+- Must have studied the ITP Mentoring Guide and participated in a Mentor induction with ITP

-- Attend periodic refresher sessions (this will include Mentors getting together and talking about lessons learnt and attending events about mentoring with guest speakers etc.)
+- Attend periodic training and networking sessions (this will include Mentors getting together and talking about lessons learnt and attending events about mentoring with guest speakers etc.)

 What does it cost?